 Artists are also requested to give public presentations in their home communities about their residency experience after the residency ends.

 COPYRIGHT & PUBLICATION:

-The artist agrees that artwork produced under the AiR program may be used in exhibits and for educational purposes by the Bureau of Land Management or by its nonprofit cooperating associations.
+The artist agrees that artwork produced under the AiR program may be reproduced for use in exhibits, publications, or other educational purposes by the Bureau of Land Management or by its cooperating nonprofit partners.

 OTHER PARTICIPANT RESPONSIBILITIES: